 - Learning Symmetric Collaborative Dialogue Agents with Dynamic Knowledge Graph Embeddings (He, Balakrishnan, Eric, Liang; 2017)

 Measuring the combined efficacy of goal-inference algorithms (such as IRL) with planning algorithms (such as Point-Based Value Iteration) in mechanism design applications (e.g. an algorithm playing a game on behalf of two players who have different beliefs about the game)

 To read more about why we are interested in hiring machine learning engineers, see this blog post.

-We are especially interested in applicants who can take initiative and will find ways to help out with research at CHAI.
-This role involves figuring out what would be helpful for researchers and then doing it.
+We are especially interested in applicants who can take initiative in finding ways to help out with research at CHAI.
+This role involves figuring out what would be helpful for the research team and then doing it.